-- Provided the children with a class library full of high-quality texts including poetry.
+- Provided the children with a class library full of high-quality texts including poetry, classics and non-fiction.

 - Shown them how they can write ‘inspired by poems‘ and created regular time for them to engage in that kind of writing.

-- Shown them how to appreciate certain character development, setting descriptions or beautifully crafted sentences in their reading, how to make a note of it in their ‘Writing Tricks Books’ and then use those jottings to inform their own story, flash-fiction or poetry writing.
+- Shown them how to appreciate certain character development, setting descriptions or beautifully crafted sentences in their reading, how to make a note of it in their ‘Writing Tricks Books’ and then use those jottings to inform their own story, flash-fiction, poetry, ‘faction’ or non-fiction writing.

 - Shown them how to ‘hybrid’ two or more of their favourite books to look for themes that they could exploit for their own writing.

 - Shown them how to ‘hybrid’ genres in new and unexpected ways using themes from their reading.